erdos-network/erdos-graph-proofs/README.md

 - **`verified/`**: The crate containing the verification logic.
 - **`tools/`**: Contains the Verus binaries.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to write new proofs.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to write new specifications.